Docs Menu

 }'

-If you remove or reject an active private endpoint from the Azure UI, Atlas automatically attempts to recreate a new private endpoint in the same region.
-You can check the status of the private endpoint by sending a GET request to the Atlas Administration API encryptionAtRest get all endpoint or get one endpoint, for which you must specify the ID of the private endpoint in the path.
+You can view the private endpoint and their statuses from the Atlas Administration API by sending a GET request to the Atlas Administration API encryptionAtRest get all endpoint or get one endpoint, for which you must specify the ID of the private endpoint in the path.

 Example